 If you want to know how successful drug and alcohol rehab program can be, check out the drug treatment program success rates.
 If you’ve decided that drug rehab is for you, but aren’t sure how you’ll pay for it, read our guide.

 If in reading this page you’ve discovered that a loved one may be an alcoholic, read more to find out how to best help them.

 Whether for you or a loved one, we can help you choose the right treatment facility in Washington state.
 We care, and we want to help you or your loved one recover from alcoholism quickly, safely, and affordably.

-Our goal at Northpoint Evergreen Bellevue is to help you regain your life.
+Our goal at Northpoint the Evergreen is to help you regain your life.